Attachments Submission V1 Getting Started

 See Attachments in electronic data interchange and their use in our APIs.

-Attachments submission take two forms: Solicited and Unsolicited.
-Worker's compensation claims are an example of an unsolicited attachment.
-Attachments illustrating the conditions giving rise to the claim are required in all worker's compensation claims, so they are called unsolicited attachment submissions.
+• For Unsolicited attachment, consider workman's compensation claims.
+Attachments illustrating the conditions giving rise to the claim are required in all worker's compensation claims, hence they are called unsolicited claims.

 Worker's Compensation Requirements

 To send attachments to Worker's Compensation agencies, you must enroll beforehand.
-If you expect to do so when your API services are up and running, contact your Change Healthcare representative for more information about enrollment.
+If you expect to do so when your API services are up and running, contact your Optum representative for more information about enrollment.

 An attachment, in the context of healthcare electronic data interchange (EDI), is an electronic rendition of medical documentation, such as an X-ray, lab report, or questionnaire, to support a healthcare administrative transaction.

-Change Healthcare supports the following formats for 275 attachments: JPG, TIF, TIFF, PDF, JPEG, and PNG.
+Our Attachments Submission API supports the following formats for 275 attachments: JPG, TIF, TIFF, PDF, JPEG, and PNG.
+Payers provide varying support for these formats.
+Consult your Optum representative to determine which formats your payers can work with.

 NOTE